JeremieSiller/42cursus-cub3D/README.md

 - press ESC to get to the pause menu
 - press ESC again to quit or return to continue the game

-**a valid config file contains:**
+**a valid config file...:**
+- ends on .cub
-- a ceiling and floor colour (C/F) in a format: "R,B,G"
+- contains a ceiling and floor colour (C/F) in a format: "R,B,G"
-- a path to a texture for each wall and direction (NO/SO/WE/EA)
-- each texture has to be a valid xpm file
+- contains a path to a texture for each wall and direction (NO/SO/WE/EA) (texture has to be a valid xpm file)
-- at the bottom of the file a valid map
+- contains at the bottom of the file a valid map

 **a valid map...**
 - is sorrounded by walls (1)
 - contains exactly one player with its looking direction (N/W/E/S)
 - can contain some coins (C) and some empty space (0)

+You can find an example config in the directory called "map.cub"

 ## miniLibX
 the project uses miniLibx a basic window mangement library.